BrentGG/NP-ZMQ/README.md

 Some general rules of the casino:
 - Clients must register once and then log in every time they wish to start a session.
 New clients start with 1000 credits.
 - Clients are automatically logged out after they've been inactive for at least 15 minutes.
-- If a player is logged out due to inactivity while in a game, they lose any bet.
+- If a player is logged out due to inactivity while in a game, they lose any bets.
 - Logging out manually is not possible while in a game.
 - Bets are always paid up front, which means once the bet has been made, the credits go out of the player's account.
 The payouts in the tables below are always multiplied by the bet.

 A client for the service will be made so players can easily explore the casino.

+Aside from the casino games, the service also features a heartbeat that sends out a timestamp and the number of active players every couple of minutes.
+Subcribe to ``theoasis>heartbeat!>`` to see this in action.
+There is also a log channel where every message that is sent and received is logged to.
+Subscribe to ``thoasis>log!>`` to see all these messages.

+There is also a CLI client available: ``TheOasisClient``.
+It guides you trough to casino so you won't have to manually type in all the commands.
+The client is very straightforward, just run it and the rest will become clear.

 The [Diagram](#diagram) section shows a diagram of the service, client and Benternet.
 The [Requests and Responses](#requests-and-responses) section describes all the available and planned requests and responses for the service and each of its games.
 The [Games](#games) section provides more information on each of the games, as well as an example on how to play the game using the requests and responses.